Income inequality in the Philippines: Martial Law (1972–1991)

-In 1972, President Ferdinand Marcos placed the Philippines in a state of Martial Law because in that time, student demonstrations were becoming more violent for the demonstrators and law officers were becoming too unruly and uncontrollable.
+In 1972, President Ferdinand Marcos placed the Philippines in a state of Martial Law promising economic growth and making it more acceptable to the business and international community while allowing Marcos even more control over the Philippine economy.
 According to Marcos, his New Society, which was supposed to be the result of Martial Law, was based on the discontent of the poor which led to their struggle against the ruling classes.
 To help alleviate the unequal distribution of wealth in the Philippines, Marcos ordered that all land holdings that were larger than 7 hectares were to be distributed to landless tenants while the owners were given just compensation.

 Another reform implemented by Marcos during the Martial Law period was that corporations were ordered to start selling their shares to the public so that these companies were no longer owned only by a single family and their friends, but also by those who were willing to become shareholders by purchasing stocks.
 This reform helped alleviate income inequality to a certain extent for it allowed income to be distributed to the lower middle class.

 However, the "crony capitalism" of President Ferdinand Marcos only made the gap between rich and poor wider because funds that could have been used for crucial development needs were siphoned off to be used for the benefit of Marcos and his allies.
 Due to this, the problem of income inequality that was very much present even during the period of the Third Republic was made worse.
 This led Rep. Stephen Solarz of the 13th District of New York to observe in 1986 that more than half of the Filipino population was living in squalor while Marcos and his allies were living in luxury.

+Real wages fell from 1970 and 1975 and remained stagnant until 1986.
+While poverty incidence was 42% in the 1960s, it rose to 52% in 1971 and 59% toward the end of Marcos's dictatorship.
+Due to the economic decline that began under Marcos's martial law, the Philippines was sometimes called the "sick man of Asia".